xiaohan2012/daily-reading/september/near-optimal-sensor-placement.md

 - lazy evaluation as a general tool for greedy algorithm (monotonicity required)
 - local kernel exploits the exponential decrease property of gaussian distribution
 - mutual information as selection strategy
+- conditional entropy on Gaussian models has closed form